leero-ady/CAP5510FA18/README.md

 ### Work load:
-The work load will be divided among the two of us equally in all aspects like Implementation and reading research papers.
+The work load will be divided among the three of us equally in all aspects like Implementation and reading research papers.

 ### References:
 [1] SØNDERBY, S. K., AND WINTHER, O. Protein secondary structure prediction with long short